qiangliu-sd/cvt-bond-pricer/cvtbond.md

 For example, KEY for the PDE model and its VALUE in the parameters-file:
 - pde_model_id	afv_convbond_pde	# see AFV

-Soft-call valuation supported:\
-VALUE for KEY provcall_id:
+Soft-call valuation supported: VALUE for KEY provcall_id:
 - cond_range_prob	# see CRP
 - navin_algorithm	# see CRP
 - one_touch			# see CRP
 - aux_rev_binomial	# see ARB

-Convert after call or Soft-call:
+Convert after call or soft-call:
 - Use the CB Convert-schedule to convert
 - Two keys can be added into **convbond.json**
   - cvt_after_call_schd		date|ratio   # schedule